 From the bus stop, you walk uphill for about 30 minutes.
 And if you’re feeling lazy, it’s possible to go for a shuttle bus ride as well.
 The viewpoint is a point of interest that shouldn’t be missed.
 It’s called Marienbrucke, and it’s from there you get the iconic view over the castle.

 I also suggest you buy tickets before you travel there unless you stay overnight.
 Because the tickets sell out quickly, and you’re only allowed to enter the castle on a guided tour.
-You can buy them online and you need to do it minimum 3 days before your arrival.
+You can buy them online and you need to do it a minimum three days before your arrival.

 Contributed by Alex Waltner from Swedish Nomad